How to prepare for your next quarterly review with your boss

 So if that’s you, and you’re not happy about the support it offers you, know that you’re in the majority and your concerns are totally justified.

-Well, a) because it’s a great way to settle those pesky pre-review nerves (which are totally normal by the way).
-And b) your successes not only remind your manager about all the great work you’ve been up to, but they also act as a guide to see how you’ve been developing lately and where to focus next.
+Because it’s a great way to settle those pesky pre-review nerves (which are totally normal by the way).
+And your successes not only remind your manager about all the great work you’ve been up to.
+But they also act as a guide to see how you’ve been developing lately and where to focus next.

 3. Also think about your blockers